 Personal Check: A student whose check is returned from the bank unpaid may be required to pay with certified funds in the future.

 American Express, Visa, MasterCard and Discover: Credit card payments may only be made through our Student Accounts and Billing website.
 Payment will be accepted on the student's account up to the credit limit of the cardholder and may not exceed the amount due.

 Any payment not honored by the student’s bank will result in a $50 returned payment fee.

 The University will pursue any and all collection efforts and practices including, but not limited to, referring the account to collection agencies and/or attorneys and reporting to credit bureaus.
 The student is responsible for all additional collection charges associated with the collection of the debt, including, but not limited to, collection agency fees, reasonable attorney’s fees, court costs, and all other charges allowed by law.

 The student acknowledges that these costs may add over 33% to the balance due.

 Once an account has been referred to a collections agency, the additional collections fee cannot be removed from the account.
 Further, at such time, the student must make all payment arrangements with the collections agency.

 The student acknowledges that tuition and other related fees may not be dischargeable in bankruptcy and may survive after the bankruptcy has closed.
 A student may still owe the debt to the college after the bankruptcy.

-The College reserves the right to require a student to pre-pay for future semesters based on the student’s payment history.
+The University reserves the right to require a student to pre-pay for future semesters based on the student’s payment history.